microsoftgraph/microsoft-graph-docs/concepts/delta_query_users.md

 ## deltaLink response

-If no changes have occurred, the same `deltatoken` is returned with no results.
+If no changes have occurred, the differet `deltatoken` is returned with no results.

 ```http
 HTTP/1.1 200 OK